 Standards for testing under CLIA vary based on the test and level of test complexity.
 Laboratories performing high complexity testing must comply with more stringent requirements than laboratories performing waived or moderate complexity testing.
 In addition, CLIA requires each certified laboratory to enroll in an approved proficiency-testing program if it performs testing in any category for which proficiency testing is required.
 Such laboratories must periodically test specimens received from an outside proficiency testing organization and then must submit the results back to that organization for evaluation.
-A laboratory that fails to achieve a passing score on a proficiency testing regulations, such as the prohibition on referral of a proficiency- testing specimen to another laboratory for analysis, can result in revocation of the referring laboratory's CLIA certification.
+A laboratory that fails to achieve a passing score on a proficiency test may lose its right to perform testing in the category at issue.
+Further, failure to comply with other proficiency testing regulations, such as the prohibition on referral of a proficiency- testing specimen to another laboratory for analysis, can result in revocation of the referring laboratory's CLIA certification.